 How the July 2026 Treaty Changes the Neighbourhood Picture

-The border treaty matters most to the barrios closest to the frontier.
-Campamento and Centro are the ones that stand to gain most in terms of desirability and incoming demand from Gibraltar workers.
-Both will see upward pressure on rents and property prices.
+The border treaty enters provisional application on 15 July 2026, and it matters most to the barrios closest to the frontier.
+Campamento and Centro are the ones that stand to gain most in terms of desirability and incoming demand.
+La Linea already has around 15,000 people crossing the border daily for work (January 2024 INE), and a friction-free crossing will sharpen demand for accommodation close to the frontier.

 Santa Margarita will feel a secondary effect, becoming relatively better value compared to Campamento as that area prices up.
 La Atunara and Palmones are far enough from the border that the treaty effect on them will be minimal in the short term.

-If you're choosing a barrio now with an eye on value retention or rental income, Campamento is the clearest call.
-If you're choosing based on quality of life and you're going to be here for a while, Centro's urban energy is hard to beat.
-And if you're on a budget and don't need to cross the border daily, La Atunara still offers the best value character in the city.
+If you are choosing a barrio now with an eye on value retention or rental income, Campamento is the clearest call.
+If you are choosing based on quality of life and you will be here for a while, Centro's urban energy is hard to beat.
+And if you are on a budget and do not need to cross the border daily, La Atunara still offers the best value character in the city.

 Which barrio in La Linea is safest?

-La Linea is a normal Spanish city and the barrios described here are all perfectly safe for everyday life.
-Centro and Campamento are the most patrolled and have the highest foot traffic.
+La Linea is a normal Spanish city and the barrios described here are all safe for everyday life.
+Centro and Campamento have the highest foot traffic and are the most active.
 La Atunara has a tight-knit local community.
-Normal urban awareness applies throughout.
+Standard urban awareness applies throughout.

 Is La Linea a good place to live for a remote worker?

 Yes.
 Centro and Santa Margarita both work well for remote workers.
-The cost of living is significantly lower than anywhere in the UK or northern Europe, the weather is excellent from April to November, and transport links to Malaga airport (90 min by bus) are good for travel.
+The cost of living is significantly lower than anywhere in the UK or northern Europe, the weather is excellent from April to November, and Malaga airport is around 90 minutes away by bus for travel days.

 How good is the public transport between La Linea barrios?